MyBitFoundation/MyBit-Network.tech/README.md

   }
 ```

-* spender in this case is the address of the ERC20Burner contract. value should be placed high enough to avoid needing to approve the burner every use
+* spender in this case should be the address of the ERC20Burner contract. value should be placed high enough to avoid needing to approve the burner every use

-The functions that require burning are:
+Functions that require burning:
-- CrowdsaleGeneratorETH.createAssetOrderETH()
+- `CrowdsaleGeneratorETH.createAssetOrderETH()`
-- CrowdsaleETH.buyAssetOrderETH()
+- `CrowdsaleETH.buyAssetOrderETH()`
-- CrowdsaleGeneratorERC20.createAssetOrderERC20()
+- `CrowdsaleGeneratorERC20.createAssetOrderERC20()`
-- CrowdsaleERC20.buyAssetOrderERC20()
+- `CrowdsaleERC20.buyAssetOrderERC20()`
-- AssetExchange.buyAsset()
+- `AssetExchange.buyAsset()`
-- AssetExchange.createBuyOrder()
+- `AssetExchange.createBuyOrder()`

 ### [Platform-Variables](contracts/ecosystem/PlatformFunds.sol)
 Before assets can be funded the platform owners must set the `platform token` and the `platform wallet` by using: